 The base of the Lowermost USDW is then placed at the top of the Midway Shale / base of the Wilcox in the project area.
-A.5 in Appendix A presents the base of the Lowermost USDW at contours intervals of 100 ft and is consistent across the delineated AoR.
+A.5 in Appendix A presents the base of the Lowermost USDW at contours intervals of 100 ft and is consistent at approximately 1,200 to 1,250 feet across the delineated AoR.